durham-qlm/durham-qlm.github.io/join/phdrecruit.md

 Each graduate cohort receives training in skills required to excel in the program.
 This includes lecture courses in atom-light interactions and advanced data analysis, and experimental skills workshops on CAD design and optics.
 Students and postdoctoral researchers are all given a desk in the shared office enabling easy sharing of ideas and problem solving. <br>

 Each week begins with our group meeting, when each team member is given the opportunity to share updates from their project.
-During term time we host weekly seminars from external speakers.
+During term time we host weekly <a href="https://durham-qlm.uk/seminars/">seminars</a> from external speakers.
 These is also the opportunity to travel and attend international conferences and meet researchers from around the world.
 These are just some of the opportunities and benefits available to members of the group. <br>

+There are different mechanisms for funding a PhD, most common are:<br>
+<b>Funded</b> (the source of funding is already attached to the project).<br>
+<b>Competition funded</b> (the project is in competition for funding with other projects).<br>
+<b>External scholarships</b> (the student is in competition for funding, a list of scholarships can be found <a href="https://www.durham.ac.uk/study/scholarships/postgraduate/">here</a>).<br>

+If you join a project through any of these routes your university fees will be covered, and you will receive a tax-free stipend of £20,780 per year.
+Information regarding the application process can be found <a href="https://www.durham.ac.uk/study/postgraduate/research-degrees/how-to-apply/">here</a>.
+It is also possible to self-fund, please discuss this option directly with the supervisor.<br>

-We have a selection of PhD projects available for an October 2025 start (listed below).
-In addition we support the application to <a href="https://www.durham.ac.uk/study/scholarships/postgraduate/">scholarships</a>.
-Futher information regarding the application process can be found <a href="https://www.durham.ac.uk/study/postgraduate/research-degrees/how-to-apply/">here</a>.<br>
+We have a selection of PhD projects available for an October 2026 start (listed below).
+If you are interested in any of these projects please contact the relevant supervisor directly, and register <a href="https://forms.office.com/e/QME9a3m98W">here</a> to attend our open day on <b>November 26th</b> (11am-4pm).
+Registration deadline 21st November.<br>

 <h2><a id="proj">Available Projects</a></h2>